 Seeking to Understand Damages

-“Damages” include covering the costs to repair the other person’s vehicle or property and compensation for injuries.
-“Damages” can also include payment to compensate for the pain suffered by the victim and/or make up for lost income.
-In most cases, payments for damages are paid by an insurance company on behalf of those legally responsible for causing the injuries, property damage etc. People without insurance must pay damages directly to the person or people they harmed.
+“Damages” encompass the costs associated with repairing the other party’s vehicle or property, compensation for injuries sustained, and payment to alleviate the pain suffered by the victim and/or make up for lost income.
+In most scenarios, payments for damages are facilitated by an insurance company on behalf of those legally responsible for the injuries or property damage.
+Individuals without insurance are obligated to directly compensate the affected parties for the harm caused.

 An insurance policy represents a formal agreement between the insured individual(s), businesses, or entities and the insurance company (insurer), outlining the specific responsibilities of both parties in the event of a loss.
 This comprehensive document outlines the claims that the insurer is obligated to cover in accordance with legal provisions, with the insured party making an initial payment known as the premium, in exchange for the insurer’s commitment to indemnify against the defined risks.

 If you lack this typed policy, you can reach out to the broker through whom you obtained the policy.